leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 Question 6: Apply kubectl commands to manage pods, deployments, and services

 What is the declarative way to initialize and update Kubernetes objects?
 - **kubectl apply is correct** because it creates and updates Kubernetes objects in a declarative way from manifest files.
 - kubectl create is incorrect because it creates objects in an imperative way.
 You can build an object from a manifest but you can’t change it after the fact.
 You will get an error.
 - kubectl replace is incorrect because it downloads the current copy of the spec and lets you change it.
 The command replaces the object with a new one based on the spec you provide.
 - kubectl run is incorrect because it creates a Kubernetes object in an imperative way using arguments you specify on the command line.

+### Managing Cloud Run resources
+As an Associate Cloud Engineer, tasks include:
+- Adjusting application traffic splitting parameters;
+- Setting scaling parameters for autoscaling instances;
+- Determining whether to run Cloud Run (fully managed) or Cloud Run for Anthos.

+There are also settings you need to know for autoscaling, such as min and max instances, that will let you make tradeoffs of relative latency versus cost.
+You also have the choice of using a fully managed version in Google Cloud or a hybrid version available as part of Anthos.
+The hybrid version runs on abstracted GKE resources allocated by your Anthos cluster.

+*Note: Cloud Run could be used to quickly test updates to containers.*

+**How does autoscaling work in Cloud Run?**

+Cloud Run automatically scales the number of container instances required for each deployed revision.
+When no traffic is received, the deployment automatically scales to zero.

+Other ways you can affect Cloud Run autoscaling:
+- CPU utilization, with a default 60% utilization.
+- Concurrency settings, with a default of 80 concurrent requests.
+You can increase it to 1000.
+You can also lower it if you need to.
+- Max number of instances limits total number of instances.
+It can help you control costs and limit connections to a backing service.
+Defaults to 1000.
+Quota increase required if you want more.
+- Min number of instances keeps a certain number of instances up.
+You will incur cost even when no instances are handling requests.

+Instances that are started might remain idle for up to 15 minutes to reduce latency associated with cold starts.
+You don’t get charged for these idle instances.
+You set a min and max on the container tab in the advanced settings dialog.

+**Question 7**:

+You have a Cloud Run service with a database backend.
+You want to limit the number of connections to your database.
+What should you do?

+- Set Min instances?
+Incorrect.
+Min instances reduce latency when you start getting requests after a period of no activity.
+It keeps you from scaling down to zero.
+- **Set Max instances?** Max instances control costs, keeping you from starting too many instances by limiting your number of connections to a backing service.
+- Set CPU Utilization?
+Incorrect.
+Default CPU utilization is 60%.
+It doesn’t affect the number of connections to your backing service.
+- Set Concurrency settings?
+Incorrect.
+Concurrency is how many users can connect to a particular instance.
+It does not directly affect connections to backend services.

 ### Documentation to review:
 Managing Compute Engine Resources